vellvm/vellvm/doc/extern/ICFP'21_mapping.md

 - [Lemma 5.7](src/coq/Theory/TopLevelRefinements.v) search for "Lemma 5.7" (see related definitions in [Refinement.v](src/coq/Theory/Refinement.v)
 - [Lemma 5.8](src/coq/Theory/TopLevelRefinements.v) search for "Lemma 5.8"

+### ITrees ###

+Although we have made significant contributions to the itree library for the sake of this project, most of it is orthogonal to the material described in this paper, and can be treated entirely as an external library to understand this project.

+The content of Section 5.1 that gives a taste of how the underlying equational theory works can be found in more details in the files [Eq.v](https://github.com/DeepSpec/InteractionTrees/blob/master/theories/Eq/Eq.v) and [UpToTaus.v](https://github.com/DeepSpec/InteractionTrees/blob/master/theories/Eq/UpToTaus.v) in the [Interaction Trees github repo](https://github.com/DeepSpec/InteractionTrees)

 ### Unit Tests

 After compiling vellvm the development, running `src/vellvm --test` should successfully run 145 unit tests.
 Running